Introduction

 In 1896, Brown kept his promise and his article appeared in the July issue of the Architectural Record.
 In "Dr. William Thornton, Architect," Brown placed Thornton in the forefront of American design.
 Brown provided a concise biography and also rewrote the history of the Capitol, painting Thornton as its guiding genius who defended his original design from efforts by trained architects to change it.
 To better quash Cluss's dismissal of Thornton's talents, Brown highlighted Thornton's design of the Octagon.
 That was an attribution unknown to Cluss.
 Brown brought up another achievement that Cluss overlooked.
 President Washington had made Thornton one of the three commissioners overseeing construction of the public buildings.
 As Brown put it: "when Thornton was appointed commissioner, Washington requested him to see that everything was rectified so the building would conform to the original plan."
 According to Brown, Thornton undid all the changes Hallet made to the design and building.
 As long as he was a commissioner, he prevented other changes.
 However, Brown's proof was based solely on Thornton's say so.
 In his letters, Washington made clear that he had no such intention.(10)

-The upcoming centennial of the December 1800 opening the North Wing of the Capitol to receive the Senate and House called for a history of the national icon.
+The upcoming centennial of the 1800 opening of the North Wing of the Capitol to receive the Senate and House called for a history of the national icon.
 Given his lively interest in the topic, a congressional committee asked Brown to write it.
 In the meanwhile, he had persuaded the American Institute of Architecture to abandon its Manhattan headquarters and move into the Octagon.
 He also became the Institute's executive secretary.
 Brown used his discovery of Thornton to advance his own career.
-He even began to lobby to become the Architect of the Capitol replacing Edward Clark who suffered a debilitating illness in 1898.
-Congress published Brown's two volume history of the building, with over 322 plates of illustrations, in 1900 and 1903 respectively.
+He even began to lobby to become the Architect of the Capitol.
+Congress published Brown's two volume history of the building in 1900 and 1903 respectively.

 In 1998, the Architect of the Capitol had Brown's history of the Capitol reprinted, relegating corrections curbing Brown's enthusiasm for Thornton to footnotes.
 As the author of the footnotes put it: Brown's "history reflects an unswerving bias toward Thornton in his interpretations of the numerous conflicts and controversies that surrounded the early design and building of the Capitol."
 Along with his footnotes, William Bushong added an essay, “Glenn Brown and the United States Capitol,” that explored Brown's background, career and ambitions.
 Bushong showed how Brown's work on Thornton helped him rise in the AIA: